-After carrying out initial assessment of gender equality state-of-play at MI SANU, the Institute is ready to set up its Plan for achieving and improving Gender Equility for 2022-2024.
+After carrying out an initial assessment of GE state-of-play at MI SANU, the Institute is ready to set up its Plan for Achieving and Improving Gender Equlity for 2022-2024.
 The findings of the initial analysis allow identifying the priority areas of intervention to be addressed.
 Not all areas can however be tackled at the same time, and some may be more pressing than others.
 Therefore, this Plan sets out the priorities considering the assessment as well as the available resources, at the same time being holistic, inclusive and integrative.
 Its participatory approach will hopefully engage the whole MI SANU community in the envisaged activities, and ensure a smooth and effective implementation of the proposed measures in a sustainable way.

-12. Funds for the implementation of the Plan
+12. Funds for the Implementation of the Plan